ylmun502/inventory-system/README.md

 ## 📦 Features

 - Add, update, delete inventory items
-- Organized MVC and DAO architecture
+- Organized MVC (will be migrating to MVVM in the future) and DAO architecture
 - SQLite integration
 - Modular Java project with JavaFX
 - Firebase integration planned